 We require substantial amounts of raw materials to produce our products, including nylon and polyester yarn, as well as wool yarns, synthetic backing, latex, and dyes.
 Substantially all of the raw materials we require are purchased from outside sources.
 The prices of raw materials and fuel-related costs vary significantly with market conditions.
 The fact that we source a significant amount of raw materials means that several months of raw materials and work in process are moving through our supply chain at any point in time.
 We are sourcing the majority of our new luxury vinyl flooring and wood product lines from overseas.
 We are not able to predict whether commodity costs will significantly increase or decrease in the future.
-If commodity costs increase in the effect of the cost increases by reducing production costs or implementing price increases, our profit margins could decrease.
+If commodity costs increase in the future and we are not able to reduce or eliminate the effect of the cost increases by reducing production costs or implementing price increases, our profit margins could decrease.
 If commodity costs decline, we may experience pressures from customers to reduce our selling prices.
 The timing of any price reductions and decreases in commodity costs may not align.
 As a result, our margins could be affected.